Valerio-K/U-Net_for_ImageRegression/README.md

 * tqdm

 # Usage
-Very easy to use.\n
+Very easy to use.<br>
 The file 'model.py' contains the model structure.
-Nothing has to change in it.
+Nothing has to change in it.<br>
-The file 'dataset.py' contains the dataset acquisition:
+The file 'dataset.py' contains the dataset acquisition:<br>
 	for binary segmentation, put the images you want your model to train from, in 'data\dataBinary\train_images' and relative target in 'data\dataBinary\train_masks' then put the images you want the model to test, in 'data\dataBinary\test_images' and ground truth in 'data\dataBinary\test_masks';
 	for regression, put the images you want your model to train from, in 'data\dataRegression\train_images' and relative target in 'data\dataRinary\train_masks'